mahjongg2/ZX81plus35/README.md

 The keyboard supports a reset input, (pressing two buttons simultaniously) as well as turbo and power on LED's, but should otherwise be fully compatible with a real ZX81.

-A complete step by step description of the design process with all improvements I did for Rev 4.0 up-to september 2016 can be read here: https://revspace.nl/ZX81PLUS34_ZX81_clone
+A complete step by step description of the design process with all improvements I did for Rev 4.1 up-to June 2020 can be read here: https://revspace.nl/ZX81PLUS34_ZX81_clone

 release